tmpfs/async-validate/doc/readme/guide.md

 ### Rules

-A rule is a function that performs the validation of a value, the [plugin rule](#plugin-rule) method of declaring rule functions is preferred as it is the most modular and allow for easily reusing code.
+A rule is a function that performs the validation of a value, the [plugin rule](#plugin-rule) method of declaring rule functions is preferred as it is the most modular.

-Rule functions may be declared in one of the following ways.

 #### Inline Rule